artberri/web/content/blog/2019-05-28-decoupling-from-framework/index.md

 In our case, the model will define the data of the application, the repository or the store we are going to use (or at least its interface) and the use cases.
-Taking into account our previous example I'll show you a couple of the actions and the Todo state container:
+Taking into account our previous example I'll show you a couple of the actions and the Todo state container.

+This one is a simple use case that should be triggered when the user edits a todo.
+It just calls the edit action defined in the state container.

 {{< highlight typescript >}}
 import { CommandHandler, Service } from '../../../../framework';